 An object lesson in how to construct a city from scratch, here at this archaeological site you’ll see how the famous Hippodamian grid plan (considered the foundation for modern town planning) was organised.
 Houses, avenues and communal areas have all been excavated at the site, which also commands panoramic views of its surrounds.

 Drop anchor in Porto Koufos and listen into ancient Greece

 Macedonia is the birthplace of one of the great Greek philosophers.
 So it’s only right that you walk in his footsteps.
 Near the village of Olympiada is Ancient Stagira, Aristotle’s birthplace.
-In the village, you’ll find the Alsos of Aristotle, with a compass, pendulum and prism – instruments vital to the work of the mind he conducted here.
+In the village, you’ll find the Alsos of Aristotle, a park with a compass, pendulum and prism – instruments vital to the work of the mind he conducted here.

-Hidden gems of Halkidiki
+Hidden gems of Halkidiki, Greece

-Arnaia and Afitos
+The traditional villages of Arnaia and Afitos

 Two very different villages, each with its own traditions.
 With cobblestones, traditional Macedonian architecture, restoration projects and museums, their charm will take you back to village life as it was many years ago.